craftingcity/RollHighOrDie/Core Rules/Character Rules/Equipment and Inventories/Melee Weapons.md

 #### Quick
 While this Weapon is Equipped, in either hand, or Sheathed, you gain +1 to Initiative Rolls.

+You do not incur Disadvantage when making Ranged Attacks with this weapon while a hostile creature is within 5'.

 #### Versatile
 #### Two-Handed